Terry George

-Terence George (born 20 December 1952) is an Irish screenwriter and director.
-Much of his film work (e.g. The Boxer, Some Mother's Son, and In the Name of the Father) involves "The Troubles" in Northern Ireland.
+Terence George (born 20 December 1952) is an Irish screenwriter and film director.
+Much of his film work (e.g. In the Name of the Father, The Boxer, Some Mother's Son) involves "The Troubles".

-He was nominated for two Oscars: Best Writing, Screenplay Based on Material from Another Medium (1993; In the Name of the Father), and Best Writing, Original Screenplay (2004; Hotel Rwanda).
-On 26 February 2012, he received an Academy Award in the live action short film category for The Shore.
+George has been nominated for three Academy Awards, winning once for Best Live Action Short Film for The Shore.
+He has twice been nominated for writing: for Best Adapted Screenplay for In the Name of the Father, and Best Original Screenplay for Hotel Rwanda.